-In the four year time period, 224 Nepalis were arrested for drug trafficking in India, followed by 191 Nigerians, 173 people from Myanmar and 32 people from Afghanistan.
+In the four year time period, data from criminal justice programs shows that 224 Nepalis were arrested for drug trafficking in India, followed by 191 Nigerians, 173 people from Myanmar and 32 people from Afghanistan.

 The top drugs trafficked by the foreign nationals included marijuana and hashish, followed by heroin and cocaine.

 Source: Chethan Kumar, “Papa Joes thrive despite tough measures against drug cartels,” Times of India, December 20, 2013.

 The United Nations Office on Drugs and Crime estimates that 870 metric tons of opium was produced in Myanmar in 2013.
 The amount produced is 26 percent higher than the 2012 production levels.

 Myanmar is the world’s second largest producer of opium after Afghanistan, which produced 5,500 metric tons of opium in 2013.